-My most recent research (PhD) has considered some of the social and political aspects of efforts to energy efficiently retrofit existing buildings.
+My previous research has considered some of the social and political aspects of efforts to energy efficiently retrofit existing buildings.
 I have considered the different political rationales for energy efficiency policy in different countries, the different narratives of home energy renovators and the overall public and private investment cases for energy efficiency (see publications).
+See Publications

 I am a purposefully interdisciplinary researcher, generally interested in the political, social and economic aspects of transition to a more sustainable society.

 Kerr, N. and Winskel, M. (2020) Household investment in home energy retrofit: A review of the evidence on effective public policy design for privately owned homes.
 Renewable and Sustainable Energy Reviews, 123